 - Some form of North Carolina State Photo ID (obtained at the NC DMV)

-- Most current report card
+- Most recent report card

 Youth are required to be nominated.
 At this time, nominating partners include:

 - Orange County DSS (youth in foster care in OC or have in-home services)

 - Chapel Hill Carrboro Schools and Orange County Schools

 Youth are contacted by SFF staff if the application seems like a good fit for an interview held at SFF.
 Following the interview, youth are notified of acceptance into the program.
 If accepted, SFF contacts employer partners to see who’s hiring.
 If employers want to interview the youth, SFF helps facilitate the job interview, including job coaching.
 If the youth is hired, SFF coordinates the work schedule and transportation with the youth and employer.